antiBaconMachine/cv/cv.md

 ##### May 2011 - June 2017 (Part time)

-#### BA Media Theory and practice (First class) -
+#### BA Media Theory and practice (First class)
 University of Sussex

-The start of my journey in professional digital media, I studied a wide range of practical tools, before specialising in Flash development.
+I studied a wide range of practical tools in various digital mediums, before specialising in Flash development.
 My resulting final year project was a sprawling point and click adventure game produced in Flash for which I received first class honours.

 ##### September 2002 - May 2005